ultimatemember/jobboardwp/readme.txt

 Got a problem or need help with JobBoardWP?
 Head over to our [documentation](http://docs.jobboardwp.com/) and perform a search of the knowledge base.
 If you can’t find a solution to your issue then you can create a topic on the [support forum](https://wordpress.org/support/plugin/jobboardwp/).

+== Frequently Asked Questions ==

+= Where can I find JobBoardWP documentation and user guides? =

+For help setting up and configuring JobBoardWP please refer to our [documentation](http://docs.jobboardwp.com/)

+= Where can I get support or talk to other users? =

+If you get stuck, you can ask for help in the [JobBoardWP Support Forum](https://wordpress.org/support/plugin/jobboardwp).

+= Will JobBoardWP work with my theme? =

+Yes!
+JobBoardWP will work with any theme, but may require some styling or making [custom templates](https://docs.jobboardwp.com/article/1570-templates-structure).

+= Will JobBoardWP work with WordPress Multisite installation? =

+Yes!
+JobBoardWP is WordPress Multisite compatible.

 == Installation ==

 1. Activate the plugin